Advertisement

 Manage your stress

-Stress, your body’s response to stimuli, isn’t always a bad thing—it can boost energy and increase alertness.
-But, when stress goes unmanaged, it can cause high cholesterol and blood pressure, two risks of heart disease.
-People often cope with stress by smoking, drinking or overeating, which also lead to increased risk of heart disease.
+Stress, your body’s response to stimuli, isn’t always a bad thing.
+It can boost energy and increase alertness.
+But when stress goes unmanaged, it can contribute to high cholesterol and blood pressure, two risk factors for heart disease.
+People often cope with stress by smoking, drinking, or overeating, which also lead to increased risk of heart disease.

-Try managing your stress with breathing, stretching or meditation.
+Try managing your stress with breathing, stretching, or meditation.
 For best results, try a technique for an hour each day.
 Don’t have that long?
 Practice managing your stress for even a few minutes.
-The consistency with which you practice is more important for reversing heart disease than the length of time you practice.
+The consistency with which you practice is more important than the length of time you practice.

 mature woman swimming